misteruntouchable/Common-User-Issues-Resolved-by-Active-Directory/README.md

 </br>

 <p align="center">
-   User Forget their Password and you have to perform a Reset (ie): <br/>
+   User Forget their Password and you have to perform a Reset: <br/>
  <img src="https://imgur.com/InUlefP.png" height="80%" width="80%" "/>
 <p align="center"> In this you are going to right click on the User Name and then click reset the Password.
 Then type in the new password .
 Then check the unlock the user's account along with the User must change password at next login.
 Then click Ok to apply</br>